Meet Najia, Nahri Shahi district’s most canny businesswoman

 Najia is a canny entrepreneur in more ways than one.
 Armed with nothing but her wits and the skills she learned at a Hand in Hand Afghanistan Self-Help Group, the mother of four increased her income from zero to 40,000AFN (US $720) a month – all by selling canned goods.

 Financial success has of course been rewarding, says Najia, who like most Afghans has no surname.
 But a newfound sense of empowerment makes the long, often gruelling hours especially worthwhile.
 “My life has totally changed,” she says.
-“I’m no longer dependent on my husband’s income and I can easily purchase clothes and school materials and take my children to the doctor.
+“I’m no longer dependent on anyone else’s income and I can easily purchase clothes and school materials and take my children to the doctor.
 I’m even saving for emergencies – and to expand my enterprise.”

 Loans, not grants

 Like any budding entrepreneur, Najia needed credit.
 There was just one problem: she didn’t qualify, not even for a microloan.
-Self-Help Groups offer women the opportunity to learn, to develop opportunities, even simply to socialise outside the home.
+Self-Help Groups offer members the opportunity to learn, to develop opportunities, even simply to socialise outside the home.
 They also offer access to group savings funds, available to members who’ve paid in and undergone training.
 As soon as she was ready, Najia applied for a loan using a strategy every bit as simple as it was effective: serving her food to group members and letting it do the talking.
 The group was convinced; Najia got her loan.

 “I had the talent,” she says, “but I didn’t know the basics of enterprise.
 Hand in Hand Afghanistan mentors helped me establish myself, both in terms of training and funding.”